mohammad-shirzadi/AmlakNama/README.md

 ## Usage

+### Project Objective

+The goal of this project is to leverage open data to analyze the economic value of real estate in Tehran, helping users make informed decisions about buying, selling, renting, or leasing properties.

 - **Admins**: Manage all property listings, users, and system settings.
 - **Property Owners**: List and manage properties.
 - **Buyers**: Browse and search for properties.

+## Current Status

+The project is in its early development phase.
+Data has been collected from online sources, with the potential to integrate official datasets in the future.

 ## Contributing

-We welcome contributions!
+This repository is open to contributions.
 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Commit your changes and push the branch.
 4. Submit a pull request with a description of your changes.

+## License

+This project is licensed under the MIT License.
+For more details, please refer to the LICENSE file.